Contents

 Natural Light.

-Houses are becoming greener. conserving energy is a major cornerstone of residential LEED certification.
+Homes are ending up being greener. saving energy is a major foundation of residential LEED certification.
 LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, clean, natural light into homes, lowering the quantity of synthetic light required in a home.
+Skylights bring complimentary, tidy, natural light into homes, lowering the quantity of synthetic light required in a home.

 Heat Gain When Needed.